Next Stop - Ihcblog!

 When encountering VcpuExit::IoIn and VcpuExit::IoOut, we can obtain the corresponding PortIO address and data.
 At this point, after making the necessary checks, we can hand it over to stdio_serial for processing.
 For output, stdio_serial writes directly to stdout; for input, we need to handle it ourselves.

-Vcpu Run
+vCPU Run

 As previously mentioned, we need to forward the IoIn and IoOut events to the Serial for processing.